What are the responsibilities and job description for the VISUAL OBSERVATION STAFF (VOS) - (Casual Relief) position at Cody Regional Health?

 - Interacts verbally and/or listens to patients in a compassionate and respectful manner.

-- Adheres to MD orders regarding restrictions to visitors and items the patient is allowed to have in the room.
-If ordered, ensures that visitors leave all their personal items, including outerwear, outside of the room.
+- Adhering to MD orders regarding restrictions to visitors and items patient is allowed in the room.
+If ordered, ensure that visitors leave all their personal items, including outerwear, outside of the room.

 - Is aware of HIPPA requirements and patient privacy needs for hygiene, and steps out of room to allow nursing staff to perform cares (as appropriate).